tabarkarajab/Large-Scale-Audio-dataset/README.md

 ## Extract the features from Wav files
 use the csv_creation.py to extract the features of the audio file by using the following command:
 "python3 csv_creation.py"

+## Bland Altman Representaion

+use this python Bland_altaman_spectrograms.ipynb for visualizing and verification of the data with another data by means of Standard deviation and Mean Bias.